akka/alpakka-kafka/docs/src/main/paradox/testing.md

 `EmbeddedKafkaLike` extends `KafkaSpec` to add automatic starting and stopping of the embedded Kafka broker.

 Most Alpakka Kafka tests implemented in Scala use [Scalatest](http://www.scalatest.org/) with the mix-ins shown below.
+You need to add Scalatest explicitly in your test dependencies (this release of Alpakka Kafka uses Scalatest $scalatest.version$.)

 Scala
 : @@snip [snip](/tests/src/test/scala/akka/kafka/scaladsl/SpecBase.scala) { #testkit }